The depths of the ocean

 2: Oh ye sorry scrap that bit

 1: In the depths of the ocean finding a mate is nearly impossible.
 The female angler fish has attempted to overcome this problem by evolving a flashing lure.
 The tiny males, only a tenth of the size of a female, only purpose is to find a female in the darkness.
 Having found a partner the male bites at her belly with specially designed teeth.
 He needs to get permanently attached.
 Within a matter of weeks he is completely fused to the female and there he will stay for the rest of his life.
 Her blood circulating in his body provides him with all the sustenance he needs.
-In return he provides a constant reliable supply of sperm.
+In return he provides a constant reliable supply of sperm. (featured on the blue planet)

 2: So he goes hey darling I'm a wanker